 Analysis of Boolean nets and EPCs

-After the translation of EPCs into Boolean nets according to the procedure from chapter 1 and due to the results about these nets from chapter 2 and 3 we are now ready to analyze EPCs by means of Petri net theory.
+After the translation of EPCs into Boolean nets according to the procedure from chapter 1 and due to the results about these nets from chapter 2 and 3 we are now ready to analyse EPCs by means of Petri net theory.

-We distinguish between a structural net analysis and a behavioral analysis.
-EPCs, which pass the first one, are qualified as well-structured: They are structured as loop tree and have none or paired or-transitions.
-Those, which in addition pass the behavioral analysis, are called well-formed: They are also free of deadlocks and have only live transitions.
+We distinguish between a structural net analysis and a behavioural analysis.
+EPCs, which pass the first one, are qualified as well-structured: They are structured as loop tree and have either none or paired or-transitions.
+Those, which in addition pass the behavioural analysis, are called well-formed: They are also free of deadlocks and have only live transitions.
 We present a reduction algorithm for both types of analysis, which extends the Genrich-Thiagarajan reduction for well-formed bp schemes.

 Concerning the structure of EPCs we define:

-Or-well-structuredness of Boolean loop trees and EPCs (Definition)
+Well-structuredness of Boolean loop trees and EPCs (Definition)

-i) The set of elementary Boolean loops, which are or-well-structured, is the smallest set ELwor with the following properties:
+i) The set of elementary Boolean loops, which are or-well-structured, is the smallest set ELows with the following properties:

-ELwor contains every elementary Boolean loop without transitions of type or.
+ELows contains every elementary Boolean loop without transitions of type or.

-ELwor contains every elementary or-alternative (cf. Definition 2.3).
+ELows contains every elementary or-alternative (cf. Definition 2.3).

-For B1, B2 ELwor also the refinement of a place of B1, which is different from the base point, by B2 belongs to ELwor.
+For B1, B2 ELows also the refinement of a place of B1, which is different from the base point, by decyl (B2) belongs to ELows.

-ii) A Boolean loop tree is or-well-structured iff every loop component belongs to ELwor.
+ii) A Boolean loop tree is or-well-structured iff every loop component belongs to ELows.

 iii) An EPC is well-structured iff its Boolean net is an or-well-structured Boolean loop tree.